piccolo-orm/piccolo_web/image/app/md/posts/introduction_to_asgi.md

         })
 </code></pre>

-The scope tells the ASGI app about the connection.
-For a HTTP connection, this will include things like headers, the path, query parameters etc. The receive and send
+The first callable accepts a scope argument, which tells the ASGI app about the connection.
+For a HTTP connection, this will include things like headers, the path, query parameters etc.

+The second callable acccepts receive and send arguments, which is how the ASGI app receives/sends data.

+## ASGI Middleware

 Middleware modifies the scope passed to ASGI apps, or can do things like return a 403 error if no auth token if provided.